 Here are a few things you should know about (See the download on the main page) has a Competition Application and the requirements for each event.
 You need to have your coach help you fill out the practice application with the correct events.
 Then you will go to entryeeze.com and be able to sign up for the correct events.
 Your coach will receive a confirmation email later to confirm the correct events.
 You must be a member of the Learn to Skate USA Program or a full member of US Figure Skating.
 Remember to sign up (with payment) by the due date.
 This is a very important habit to develop.
 Many competitions will not accept late entries!
 You may enter more than one event if you wish, and the additional events are cheaper than the first event.

 Before the competition you will want to develop a list of things to think about and accomplish before the big day.
+Please note that there will be an informative email update about one week before the competition.

 Some of them are: